mtking2/eso-font-changer/README.md

 # ESO FontChanger

-This is a fork of the [FontChanger](https://www.esoui.com/downloads/fileinfo.php?id=3728) addon by Ferrety (and later modification by Antisenil)
+This is a fork of the [FontChanger](https://www.esoui.com/downloads/fileinfo.php?id=3728) addon by Ferrety (and later modifications by Antisenil)

 Primarily, this fork aims to simplify the process of adding new fonts to the addon by providing a batch script to generate the .slug files for you.
 See detailed instructions below.